kubernetes/sig-release/CONTRIBUTING.md

 Ensure each of your commits is signed-off by using `git commit -s`.
 SIG Release members highly values readable, idiomatic Go code.
 Familiarize yourself with the [Coding Style](#coding-style) section below and try to preempt any comments your reviewers would otherwise leave.
-Most repos will contain `Makefiles`s or [`mage`][mage] targets that will help you build/test/lint/verify your changes.
+Most repos will contain `Makefile`s or [`mage`][mage] targets that will help you build/test/lint/verify your changes.
 If you don't see a target for your use case, maybe that could be your first contribution!